 Richmond AID was established as a registered charity in 1988.
 The organisation began as a telephone advice line with disabled advisors.
 It became an incorporated charity in 1999 with a governing document that requires 51% of the Board of Trustees to be disabled or have personal knowledge of disability.
-Since then, we have carried out our work in the Disability Action and Advice Centre (DAAC).

 Richmond AID has a variety of advice, well-being services as well as services in the community that help people to remain independent.
 More recently we are delivering services in Hounslow and Kingston boroughs as well as London Borough of Richmond upon Thames.
-Visit our Advice Service page to learn more about the services we offer and see our Volunteering Opportunities page to learn how you can work with us.
+Visit our Advice Service page to learn more about the services we offer and see our Volunteering Opportunities page to learn how you can volunteer with us.

-Mission, Vision and Values
+Our Mission, Vision and Values

-- Social Model of Disability
+- The Social Model of Disability

 - Independent Living

-- Organisational Culture
+- Healthy Organisational Culture

 Social Model of Disability